Recent Admit Examples (identifying information redacted due to confidentiality):

 Ashley S. (1560 SAT)

-I worked with Ashley for two years before she applied to college.
-During that short period of time I challenged her to illustrate her academic strength through more than simply an exemplary high school transcript.
+We worked with Ashley for two years before she applied to college.
+During that short period of time we challenged her to illustrate her academic strength through more than simply an exemplary high school transcript.
 We discussed options and she eventually was selected as a finalist in a major psychology national research competition.
-Further, I challenged her to be very active in her local community.
+Further, we challenged her to be very active in her local community.
 She did things like surveyed social workers about their work, their resources and their challenges.
 After spending many hours conversing with community activists she began to lobby local political leaders to support more funding for social programs.
 All of her hard work paid off when she was offered admission to Stanford University amongst a host of other highly selective universities.